pingcap/tidb/docs/design/2018-11-29-ast-to-sql-text.md

 ## Rationale

 We know the AST is a kind of tree whose child node is corresponding to SQL text.
-So we can walk through the AST layer by layer, recursive `Restore()` of each child node and splice SQL text according to AST node.
+So we can walk through the AST layer by layer, call `Restore()` of each child node recursively and splice SQL text according to AST node.
 There is the AST parsed from `SELECT column0 FROM table0 UNION SELECT column1 FROM table1 WHERE a = 1`.
 We can splice SQL text as the picture shows.